gannicottb/pack-your-bags/README.md

 Solution detection and scoring based on timer

 Week 4 (3/10)
-Improve the means of pulling the items out
+Improve the means of pulling the items out, improve ease of play End of level result screen

 Week 5 (3/17)
+Rotation of pieces
+Level select screen

 Week 6 (3/24)
+Add theme to the levels (art, text, animations)

 Week 7 (3/31)

 Week 8 (4/7)
 Final build